ILUXVisualTechnologiesSL/dogtown-nagios-plugins/Readme.md

 these plugins are developed and tested using Debian, SLES and RedHat but should work on any modern Unix.

-for more help see $check_plugin.Readme, if available, or execute $check_plugin -h
+for help see $check_plugin.Readme, if available, or execute $check_plugin -h

 # Included Plugins